abonello/riddle-game-app/README.md

 1. The current colour scheme is only tentative at this stage.
 2. The logo image is a place holder.
 It might be changed later on.

+I used Chrome extensively to develope the CSS using the automatic features that this browser offers to display changes in real time.
+I also found it handy when setting colors.

 I will think about what fonts to use before proceeding to the next step.

 Next I will draft **about.html**, **contact.html** and **halloffame.html** based on the same code.

+#### Manual testing of draft for index.html
+The draft up to this point was manually tested to make sure that the layout is fully responsive.
+I used Chrome for this.

 #### Selecting Google Fonts